 Extends time to complete coursework.
 Does not affect cumulative grade point average.
-This is a temporary grade assignment, to be eventually replaced by an official letter grade upon completion of coursework.
+This is a temporary grade assignment, eventually replaced by an official letter grade upon coursework completion.
 The student and course faculty must create and agree upon an "Incomplete Grade Contract" that articulates what coursework must be completed by the agreed upon deadline.
 Failure to turn in coursework by the deadline in the contract will result in a failing grade, or the grade listed in the contract.